JacksonVirgo/custom-bevy-template/README.md

-# custom-bevy-template
+# Bevy Template

-Bevy template to quickly spin up a project
+Template to quickly spin up a project without needing to write out a lot of boilerplate.